Who the heck is Ora Smith? She’s taken many personality tests trying to figure that out.

 Do you do anything other than writing?

 I love to create.
 I am an artist and sometimes find time to paint, mostly with oils.
-I’d love to learn watercolor.
-I have traveled for two art workshops, one to Ireland, the other to Door County, Wisconsin, and I thoroughly enjoyed both.
-Fingers crossed that I get to do another to France in 2021.
+I’m learning watercolor.
+I have traveled for three art workshops, one to Ireland, another to Door County, Wisconsin, and a third in the lovely Smokey Mountains of Virginia.
+I thoroughly enjoyed them all.
+Fingers crossed I can do another in France sometime soon.

 Babysitting grandchildren is one of my favorite activities these days.